 The Wide Brown Land For Me

-That line from the Dorothea Mackeller poem reminds us that the current parched conditions we are facing are nothing new and cannot be attributed to global climate change alone.
-Within two days of having returned from the insane greeness of New Zealand I was sitting in a car with friends traversing the yellowy-browness on the way from Melbourne to Echuca on the Murray River.
+That line from the Dorothea Mackellar poem reminds us that the current parched conditions we are facing are nothing new even if they are now pushed further by global climate change.
+Within two days of having returned from the insane greeness of New Zealand I was sitting in a car with friends traversing the yellow-browness on the way from Melbourne to Echuca on the Murray River.
 It was a strangely refreshing contrast.
 All my life the land northward of home has been kind of dusty and dry and the experience was reassuringly familiar.

-We also went to Glenrowan (site of the capture of Ned Kelly), the Milawa Cheese Factory, and former gold mining town Bendigo.
+We also went to Glenrowan with its giant Ned Kelly, the Milawa Cheese Factory, and historic gold mining town Bendigo.
 Sometimes one can experience ones own home in a new way in the company of visitors and this was definitely a case of that.
 Back in Melbourne the following week we did other cool things that I tend to neglect in my hometown.
 We had pizza on Lygon Street.
 We played pool at the Red Triangle off Brunswick Street.
 We swam and played beach cricket in Sandringham.
 We played games like Pictonary.
-It was all fun and an excellent repatriation for me into local life.
+It was all fun and a good repatriation for me into local life.

-We also went to Glenrowan (site of the capture of Ned Kelly), the Milawa Cheese Factory, and former gold mining town Bendigo.
+We also went to Glenrowan with its giant Ned Kelly, the Milawa Cheese Factory, and historic gold mining town Bendigo.
 Sometimes one can experience ones own home in a new way in the company of visitors and this was definitely a case of that.
 Back in Melbourne the following week we did other cool things that I tend to neglect in my hometown.
 We had pizza on Lygon Street.
 We played pool at the Red Triangle off Brunswick Street.
 We swam and played beach cricket in Sandringham.
 We played games like Pictonary.
-It was all fun and an excellent repatriation for me into local life.
+It was all fun and a good repatriation for me into local life.

 Labels: Life Experiences